helxplatform/helx-apps/README.md

+# Helx-Apps
+Helx-Apps is used by HeLxPlatform to dynamically ingest various application combinations during deployments.
+The branches specify deployment contexts and should not be deleted.
+Presently, these branches and their contexts created within the [app-registry](https://github.com/helxplatform/helx-apps/blob/edu720-azure/app-registry.yaml) file also correspond with the settings of Appstore during deployment.
+See [djangoSettings](https://github.com/helxplatform/appstore-chart/blob/f508eab0990efb683951c1242b0914412f2f6698/values.yaml#L93) in the appstore chart.

-# helx-apps
+# App-Specs

-A place to collect "app" spec files in the [Compose](https://docs.docker.com/compose/compose-file/) format.
+This repo generally exists to collect "app" spec files in the [Compose](https://docs.docker.com/compose/compose-file/) format.
+However, to faciliate robust usage of the Kubernetes environments these applications are destined, slight deviations to the compose spec were necessary.
-These are long-running, interactive web services rather than batch workflows.

 See the Google doc ["App" Definition Proposal](https://docs.google.com/document/d/16IUgwDTlqsxn72NZZzwtrBNAi-4B4OjSA9r-QTFL5w0/edit) for more information.

 ## Overview

-Spec files are created in an app specific directory under `dockstore-yaml-proposals`.
+Spec files are created in an app specific directory under [app-specs](https://github.com/helxplatform/helx-apps/tree/develop/app-specs).

 Each app should be represented via the Compose file format [version 3](https://docs.docker.com/compose/compose-file/compose-file-v3/) containing the service image, ports etc.